-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during fiscal 2014, all applicable Section 16(a) filing requirements were met, and that all such filings were timely, except for a late Form 4 report filed on behalf of Troy Brown, Chris Visser, Chris Work, and Ford Wright.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during fiscal 2015, all applicable Section 16(a) filing requirements were met and that all such filings were timely, except for late Form 4 reports filed on behalf of Mr. Weber, Mr. Hyde, Ms. McCoy, Mr. Johnson, Mr. Smith and Ms. Holmes for their annual grants of restricted shares in connection with their Board service.